| Comparison Research

 trees on the left and the far bank, but the paint areas are left falt and unaccented, with sky and water scantily covered;

 a few gestures of the brush begin to model the far bank of trees and hill."
+This composition is

 similar to the study because of the structures of the trees and hills.
 The tonal contrast with the trees on the left